Libya's NTC unveils new government

 "All of Libya is represented," Prime Minister Abdurrahim El-Keib told a news conference as he unveiled the line-up.
 "It is hard to say that any area is not represented."

-Western countries, which backed the revolt against Gaddafi and have a big stake in seeing his replacements succeed, welcomed the new government, saying it would guide the oil exporting country toward democracy.
+Western countries, which backed the revolt against Gaddafi and have a big stake in seeing his replacements succeed, welcomed the new government, saying it would guide the oil exporting country towards democracy.

 The NTC's choices to fill ministerial posts appeared to have put regional affiliation ahead of experience or a track record.